Avraham Shapira: Biography

 He died on the first day of Succot, 2007.
 Tens of thousands of people took part in his funeral procession on September 28, 2007. he was interred at the Mount of Olives Jewish Cemetery.

 Shapira and his wife Penina had four sons.
 As per his will, his son Rabbi Yaakov Shapira was appointed Rosh Yeshiva of Mercaz HaRav after him.

 Views

+As a leading posek (halachic authority) of the Religious Zionist movement, Shapira's worldview emphasized the spiritual and halachic significance of the State of Israel in the modern era.
+He strongly advocated for the authority of the Chief Rabbinate of Israel as the supreme spiritual and halachic guide for the entire nation.
+His numerous halachic rulings addressed contemporary public and private issues, seeking to integrate traditional Torah scholarship with the challenges of a modern Jewish state.

 During the Oslo Accords, Shapira ruled that handing over territories violates Jewish law.
 He also called on soldiers to refuse orders to dismantle Jewish communities during the 2005 disengagement from Gaza.